vpsfreecz/vpsadminos/docs/containers/devices.md

 again.
 You can, however, restrict access to inherited devices using `osctl ct/group devices chmod`.
 To deny access completely, you can use mode `-`.

-## Migrations, export/import
+## Send/receive, export/import
-Since we're using device inheritance, we cannot ensure that a container will have access to all expected devices when migrated or imported to another node with different device hierarchy. *osctld* can check only for explicitly defined devices for the container, i.e. non-inherited devices.
+Since we're using device inheritance, we cannot ensure that a container will have access to all expected devices when sent or imported to another node with different device hierarchy. *osctld* can check only for explicitly defined devices for the container, i.e. non-inherited devices.